-7.1.5 Write Status Register (01h/31h/11h)
+7.1.5 Write Status Register (01h/31h)

 The Write Status Registers command allows the Status Registers to be written.
-Only non-volatile Status Register bits SRP0, SEC, TB, BP2, BP1, BP0 (SR1[7:2]) CMP, LB3, LB2, LB1, QE, (SR2[6:1]), and the volatile bits SR3[6:0] can be written.
+Only non-volatile Status Register bits SRPO, SEC, TB, BP2, BP1, BP0 (SR1[7:2]) CMP, LB3, LB2, LB1, QE, SRP1 (SR2[6:3], SR2[1,0]) can be written.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Registers command.
-LB[3:0] are non-volatile OTP bits; once each is set to 1, it cannot be cleared to 0.
+LB[3:1] are non-volatile OTP bits; once each is set to 1, it cannot be cleared to 0.
 The Status Register bits are shown in Section 6.2, Status Registers.
 Any reserved bits should only be written to their default value.

 To write non-volatile Status Register bits, a standard Write Enable (06h) command must previously have been executed for the device to accept the Write Status Registers Command (Status Register bit WEL must equal 1).
-Once write enabled, the command is entered by driving CS# low, sending the instruction code "01h", and then writing the Status Register data bytes as illustrated in Figure 7.5.
+Once write enabled, the command is entered by driving CS# low, sending the instruction code "01h/31h", and then writing the Status Register data Bytes as illustrated in Figure 7.5.

-To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) command must have been executed prior to the Write Status Registers command (Status Register bit WEL remains 0).
-However, LB3, LB2, LB1 cannot be changed because of the OTP protection for these bits.
+To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) command must have been executed prior to the Write Status Registers command (Status Register bit WEL remains

+0).
+However, SRP1 and LB3, LB1 cannot be changed because of the OTP protection for these bits.
 Upon power-off, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored when power on again.